shenwei356/csvtk/doc/docs/usage.md

 Usage

 ```
-filter data by values of selected fields with math expression
+filter rows by values of selected fields with artithmetic expression

 Usage:
   csvtk filter [flags]

 Flags:
       --any             print record if any of the field satisfy the condition
-  -f, --filter string   filter condition. e.g. -f "age>12" or -f "1,3<=2" or -F -f "c*!=0" --or
+  -f, --filter string   filter condition. e.g. -f "age>12" or -f "1,3<=2" or -F -f "c*!=0"
-  -F, --fuzzy-fields    using fuzzy fileds, e.g. *name or id123*
+  -F, --fuzzy-fields    using fuzzy fileds, e.g. "*name" or "id123*"

 ```